Azure/azure-sdk-for-java/sdk/maps/azure-maps-search/README.md

     new BaseSearchOptions().setCoordinates(new GeoPosition(-74.011454, 40.706270)).setTop(5));

 // with response
-ResponseBase<SearchesGetGeocodingHeaders, GeocodingResponse> response = client.getGeocodingWithResponse(
+ResponseBase<SearchesGetGeocodingHeaders, GeocodingResponse> response = client.getGeocodingWithBaseResponse(
     new BaseSearchOptions().setCoordinates(new GeoPosition(-74.011454, 40.706270)).setTop(5), null);

 // with response no custom header